krinoz/Awesome-biomolecular-binder-design/README.md

 ## Roadmap

 - [ ] **Agentic AI for Biomolecular Discovery** — Add LLM-agent and multi-agent frameworks (e.g., ProtAgents, MD-Agent, ChemGraph) that autonomously orchestrate multi-step design and simulation workflows, combining structure prediction, docking, MD, and optimization into end-to-end agentic pipelines.
-- [ ] **Docker / Container Recipes** — Provide ready-to-use Dockerfiles and Singularity/Apptainer recipes for the most widely-used tools (RFdiffusion, ProteinMPNN, AlphaFold2/3, ColabFold, DiffDock, OpenMM, etc.) so users can spin up reproducible environments in minutes without wrestling with dependency conflicts.
+- [ ] **Docker / Container Recipes** — Provide ready-to-use Dockerfiles and Singularity/Apptainer recipes for the most widely-used tools so users can spin up reproducible environments in minutes without wrestling with dependency conflicts.

 ---